bob134552/LeagueLore/README.md

 # League Lore

 A website for users to find more information about champions in League of Legends.
-The site is designed for beginner players to get basic information on any champion in the game.
+The site is designed for beginner and returning players to get basic information on any champion in the game.
 There is an option for different languages to allow for a larger variety of users.